-Career and Professional Development Courses in 2018 and 2019 at
+Career and Professional Development Courses in 2020 at

-The Centre has for over 37 years responded to the needs of fellow professionals offering a programme of courses and workshops on aspects of the preservation and conservation of historic photographs.
-The Centre will offer a further short programme of courses in October 2018 and The Centre's 7 week certificated course The Preservation and Conservation of Photographic Materials and Master Class I in the Spring of 2019.
+The Centre has for over 39 years responded to the needs of fellow professionals offering a programme of courses and workshops on aspects of the preservation and conservation of historic photographs.
+The Centre will offer a programme of courses in the Spring of 2020.
 The Centre's career and professional development courses offer conservators and other heritage professionals specialist training in this challenging field; enabling them to hone their practical skills and upgrade their knowledge of current developments and techniques.
 Course tutors are Ian L. Moor and Angela H. Moor who communicate their knowledge, expertise and passion in such a way as to bring alive the history and diversity of photography whilst still fully addressing the 21st Century problems of preserving and conserving this evocative and transient medium.
 Their approach can not fail to stimulate participants to a deeper understanding of, and professional growth in this demanding discipline.

 Ian and Angela have been sharing their knowledge and skills with fellow heritage professionals since 1981.

 Whilst the courses at The Centre are intensive the 'Moors' still manage to maintain a friendly, enjoyable and informal atmosphere.

 Clear guidelines will be given for the recognition of all processes examined including the confusing array of non-silver, erroneously called 'photomechanical' processes.

 Courses at The Centre are no longer subject to V.A.T.
 (Value Added Tax)